 - Scottish Government.
 (2011b).
 Assisting Young People aged 16 and 17 in Court: A toolkit for Local Authorities, the Judiciary, Court Staff, Police, Crown Office and Procurator Fiscal Service and Service Providers.
 Edinburgh: Scottish Government.

 - Scottish Government.
 (2015).
 Early and Effective Intervention – Framework of Core Elements.
 Edinburgh: Scottish Government.

-- Scottish Law Commission.
-(2002).
-Report on Age of Criminal Responsibility.
-Edinburgh: Scottish Law Commission.
+- Scottish Government (2016).
+Consultation on the Minimum Age of Criminal Responsibility.
+Edinburgh: Scottish Government.